-As we enter the Bible Gateway there are two main Christian approaches to understanding Bible Scripture.
+As we enter the Bible Gateway, there are two main Christian approaches to understanding Bible Scripture.
 Which approach a person takes depends on their presuppositions.
 A presupposition is an assumption a person makes as a framework to understand something else.
-While there are many Bible Scriptures which can be understood no matter which approach a person takes, understanding difficult or confusing verses needs to come from the correct foundation - we need to enter through the correct Bible Gateway.
+While many Bible Scriptures can be understood no matter which approach a person takes, understanding complex or confusing verses needs to come from the correct foundation - we need to enter through the proper Bible Gateway.

-The first, and currently most popular approach, is to look at God’s dealings with mankind in a compartmentalized way sometimes called ages or dispensations.
-With this the presupposition is that God deals differently with different people at the various stages of history.
-So, for example, God dealt with Abraham on the basis of Promise, He dealt with Moses on the basis of Law and we are now living in the age of Grace.
-Those using this approach see each way God deals with mankind as separate although they acknowledge there may be some overlap as God moves from one way to another.
+The first and currently most popular approach is to look at God’s dealings with mankind in a compartmentalized way, sometimes called ages or dispensations.
+With this, the presupposition is that God deals differently with different people at various stages of history.
+So, for example, God dealt with Abraham based on Promise, He dealt with Moses based on Law, and we are now living in the age of Grace.
+Those using this approach see each way God deals with mankind as separate, although they acknowledge there may be some overlap as God moves from one way to another.

 The most popular system that uses this presupposition is called Dispensationalism.
 Although there is some disagreement among dispensationalists as to how many dispensations or ages there are [from 3 to 33!], most see seven distinct ages.

-“The word "dispensation" comes from the word "dispense".
-So a dispensation is an administration (or dispensing) of God's will over a certain period of time to a certain group of people.
-In other words, a dispensation is God's way of dealing with a group of people during a particular time period.
-To properly understand a Bible passage, it is important to know both the time period to which it refers, and the group of people to which it applies.
+“The word "dispensation" comes from the word "dispense."
+So, a dispensation is an administration (or dispensing) of God's will over a certain period of time to a particular group of people.
+In other words, a dispensation is God's way of dealing with a group of people during a specific period of time.
+To properly understand a Bible passage, it is essential to know both the period it refers to and the group of people to which it applies.
 This way, you can determine which dispensation applies to each Biblical passage.

 “God has had different rules for different groups of people in different time periods.
 Not only may the rules be different, but the punishment for not keeping the rules may be different.
 The way God interacts with man may be different.
 Sometimes even the environment man lives in may be different.”
 The Basics Of Understanding The Bible, Matthew McGee at www.matthewmcgee.org